The Shelly’s Leg sign, as seen at MOHAI

 The cannon blast critically injured part of Bauman’s pelvis, along with a kidney, some of her intestines, and her left leg.
 Gushing blood, she could easily have died on the spot.
 Luckily, a doctor was nearby who intervened and saved her life by pinching an artery to stanch the bleeding.
 She was rushed to Harborview Medical Center, where her left leg was amputated upon arrival.
 She then underwent nine months of operations and recovery before finally leaving the hospital.
 She would then spend the rest of her life confined to a wheelchair.

-Rather than passively accept her fate, Bauman decided to sue the people she considered responsible for the accident: the parade sponsors, the man who brought the cannon, and the city for ignoring the loaded weapon at a public event.
+Rather than passively accept her fate, Bauman decided to sue the people whom she considered responsible for the accident: the parade sponsors, the man who brought the cannon, and the city for ignoring the loaded weapon at a public event.
 Three long years of legal battles eventually led to a $330,000 out-of-court settlement, awarded in April 1973.

 What she did with the money was directly determined by her closest friends.
 Some time before the accident, Bauman had met Joe McGonagle and Pat Nesser, two gay men who lived in a large house in the Central District with several other gay men.
 The house, known as Villa Mae, was a magnet for the local gay party crowd, and Bauman moved in soon after meeting McGonagle and Nesser.
 Crucially, McGonagle was then co-owner of the Golden Horseshoe, a Pioneer Square gay bar that had thrived during the 1960s, and where Nesser once worked as a bartender.
 After the accident, the three housemates talked about opening a new gay bar with part of Bauman’s settlement money — and very quickly, that dream became a reality.